LiquifiedSteel/One_Wacky_Week-EDA_Solo_Project/README.md

 - 'VITE_CLOUDINARY_NAME'
 - 'VITE_CLOUDINARY_UPLOAD_PRESET'

-You will also need to setup a database called 'alex' as well as copy, paste and run the code in the database.sql file into your database.
+You will also need to setup a database called 'alex' or you can changeit to something you want by going to `/server/module/pool.js as well as copy, paste and run the code in the database.sql file into your database.

 ## Description